Kowloon's Gate: Plot

 The game takes place in the Kowloon Walled City in Hong Kong.
 On June 22, 1997, before the handover of Hong Kong, the demolished Kowloon Walled City reemerged from the realm of Yin (陰界) back to the streets of Hong Kong in the living realm of Yang (陽界).
-The Hong Kong Supreme Feng Shui Conference (香港最高風水会議) determined that the reappearance of the walled city was a sign of an imbalance of the Yin and Yang, and if the two parallel worlds are not separated once again, great calamity would occur.
+The Hong Kong Supreme Feng Shui Committee (香港最高風水会議) determined that the reappearance of the walled city was a sign of an imbalance of the Yin and Yang, and if the two parallel worlds are not separated once again, great calamity would occur.
 To set things straight, the order of Feng Shui would need to be re-instilled in the realm of Yin.

-Thus the protagonist, a Super Feng Shui Practitioner (超級風水師), was sent into the Kowloon Walled City to seek and awaken the Four Symbols so that order would be revived.
+The protagonist, a Super Feng Shui Practitioner (超級風水師), was sent into the Kowloon Walled City to seek and awaken the Four Symbols so that order would be revived.

 Development

 Kowloon's Gate was developed by the New Media Department of Sony Music Entertainment Japan (also credited to Zeque who also co-developed Planet Laika).
 This was a multimedia division of the company that worked on non-music products.
-It was conceived as an early PlayStation game as an adventure game with an estimated release by late 1994.
+It was conceived around 1992 as an early PlayStation game as an adventure game with an estimated release by late 1994.

 As with a number of other titles developed during the early beginnings of the PlayStation, the game was created by staff outside the video gaming industry.
-The game designer was Hiroshi Kimura who had an SGI Onyx in the Sony Music office.
-The plan was to create an exploration experience.
-Kimura thought about an old bazaar town in Morocco and other kasbah type areas "dreaming of the romanticism of the Arabian world".
-Eventually Hong Kong's Kowloon was chosen as the setting.
-The team visited the place for research in April 1994.
+The game designer was Hiroshi Kimura.
+The plan was to create an exploration experience to make use of a recently-acquired SGI Onyx in the Sony Music office.
+Kimura thought about setting the game in Morocco, evoking the bazaars and kasbahs of Prince of Persia, but had trouble gathering reference material detailed enough for graphical replication.
+Eventually, Hong Kong's Kowloon Walled City was chosen as the setting for its "underground" lair-like aura.
+The team was inspired by the photo book City of Darkness: Life in Kowloon Walled City, and visited Hong Kong for research in April 1994, even though the Walled City had been demolished by that time.
+Gameplay elements were inspired by adventure games like The Manhole and Myst.

 By the end of 1994, images of the Kowloon's Gate game were released on magazines and it was estimated that the game itself would arrive in 1995, but the development of the game took three years; it was eventually released for the PlayStation in Japan on February 28, 1997.
 It was later re-released on the PlayStation Network on April 14, 2010.

+There were reports that Sony once had plans to market the game outside Japan.
+The developers contemplated translating the game into English, but gave up on the idea because they were concerned about the quality of the translation considering the difficulty of the script and the practice of video game localization had not yet matured in the 1990s.